astrotars/stream-flutter/README.md

 }
 ```

-Once again, our `ApiService` calls into native code to perform the work:
+Our `ApiService#getActivities` calls into native code to perform the work:

 ```dart
 // mobile/lib/api_service.dart:30